jersanmd/Java-File-Handling-CRUD/README.md

-## Java File Handling eith CRUD
+## Java File Handling with CRUD

-#Simple Java Program with File Handling and Create, Update, Delete, Update Feature.
+#Simple Java Program with File Handling with Create, Update, Delete, Update Feature.

 Note: I wrote this for school compliance.